 The youth hold two fundraisers each year to support their programming and activities.
 In December, they put on a wildly successful Christmas greenery and bake sale at the annual Advent Festival.

-Youth are offered the chance to enjoy summer activities including Mission Trips somewhere in the Intermountain West and overnight camp at Camp Tuttle in Big Cottonwood Canyon, as well as trips to summer retreats at Montreat in North Carolina.
+Youth are offered the chance to enjoy summer activities including Mission Trips somewhere in the Intermountain West and overnight camp at Camp Tuttle in Big Cottonwood Canyon.
 Additionally, every three years, youth in 10th-12th grades are invited to attend the Presbyterian Youth Triennium at Purdue University in Indiana, providing them a chance to get to know Presbyterian youth from around the country.

 Confirmation is available to youth 8th-12th grade who desire intentional time for discovering what they believe in, what the Presbyterian Church believes, what being a member is all about, and everything in between.
 Youth are paired up with an adult member of the congregation that serves as a mentor through this process.
 This is a nine-month process that is offered every few years.